Accessibility Known Issues

 - Not all video content has audio descriptions of important visual information that doesn’t have audio, making this inaccessible to people who can’t see.
 This fails the WCAG 2.1 success criterion 1.2.5.

-All video content created and published after 23 September 2020 will have the appropriate transcript, and/or captions /audio descriptions of important visual information.
+All video content created and published after 23 September 2020 has the appropriate transcript, and/or captions /audio descriptions of important visual information.
+We are working with video content producers to ensure there are audio descriptions of important visual information.